Algorithms

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

 Algorithms are the foundation of computer science and programming, providing a systematic approach to problem-solving.
 They are essential for processing data, executing operations, and implementing solutions in software development.
-The approach I have been exposed to, is to compare it with a recepe, where the ingredients are the data and the steps are the instructions to manipulate that data.
-This analogy helps in understanding how algorithms work and their importance in software engineering, however, to it to make sense, it has to be taken literally.
+The approach I have been exposed to is to compare it with a recipe (Bell, 2024), where the ingredients are the data and the steps are the instructions to manipulate that data.
+This analogy helps in understanding how algorithms work and their importance in software engineering.
+However, for it to make sense, it has to be taken literally.

 A jump to the past